coopergillan/advent-of-ruby-2020/README.md

 A place for any and all Advent of Code problems and solutions.

-At the top level, a directory is present for each year.
-Within each year, if necessary, a directory will be present for each programming language used.
+At the top level, a directory is present for each language.
+Within each language, a directory will be present for each year attempted, along with a README for getting started on solving problems.

 Problems taken from https://adventofcode.com/